 NOTE 1

 This does not imply that software always needs to directly support a keyboard or “keyboard interface”.
 Nor does it imply that software always needs to provide a soft keyboard.
-Underlying platform software may provide device independent input services to applications that enable operation via a keyboard.
-Software that supports operation via such platform device independent services would be operable by a keyboard and would comply.
+Keyboard interface does not refer to a physical device but to the interface between the software and any keyboard or keyboard substitute (i.e., this interface where the software accepts text or other keystroke input).
+Underlying platform software may provide device independent input services to applications that enable operation via such a keyboard interface.
+Software that supports operation via such platform device independent services would be operable via a keyboard interface and would comply.

 NOTE 2